 While the unusual treatment for hypoglycemia is to give the person carbs, during Ramadan this might be perceived as a violation of the person's faith.

 Obviously, -from a health perspective – it would be best in this situation to give carbs and call an ambulance if needed, but I think the scenario of the diabetic Muslim passing out during Ramadan is best avoided by keeping the exercise intensity at a light to moderate pace.
 Also, the trainer needs to make the individual aware of hypoglycemia and encourage only appropriate exercise.
-In this case, client education can be the powerful tool you have to preventing this from occurring.
+In this case, client education can be a powerful tool you have to prevent this from occurring.

 Muslim Personal Trainers